nais/api/docs/practices.md

 Each domain should have a `queries` directory with the SQL queries for that domain.
 See step 2 in the previous section for how to configure sqlc.

-When a `.sql` file is changed, run `make generate-sql-v1` to generate the necessary code.
+When a `.sql` file is changed, run `make generate-sql` to generate the necessary code.

 ## Dataloaders